IamFlowZ/grand-stack-starter-lite/README.md

 ## Acknowledgments

 - Everyone at Neo4J for not only making a great product, but also a great eco-system that makes it a breeze to work with.
+- Facebook for React, the amazing UI library
+- Apollo for the line of GraphQL products they maintain
+- GraphQL Foundation for...
+GraphQL